Sheepskin Care: Machine-Washing

 - Remove the sheepskin from the drier when still "more damp than dry", while the skin is still soft and flexible but not really dripping.

-- While sheepskin is still damp, comb through (using The Wool Company Sheepskin Brush of course!)
+- While it is still damp, comb through using The Wool Company Sheepskin Brush.

 - It’s normal for some wool to come out during combing.

-- You can put it back into the drier but keep checking and remove while still damp.
+- You can put it back into the dryer, but keep checking and remove it while still damp.

 - Gently pull your sheepskin into shape and

-- Allow it to finish drying naturally: dry flat in a cool airy place, preferably in moving air.
+- Allow it to finish drying naturally: dry flat in a cool, airy place, preferably in gently moving air.

-- Dry away from direct (strong) sunlight, direct heat and dehumidifiers (using a dehumidifer carefully can be brilliant but be careful not to over-dry your sheespskin)
+- Dry away from direct sunlight, direct heat and dehumidifiers (using a dehumidifier carefully can be brilliant, but be careful not to over-dry your sheepskin)

 - Using the wrong detergent - very few detergents actually say they are not safe for wool but most detergents will nevertheless ruin your sheepskin, so look for the large print "Wool Safe" or "Wool Approved" and ensure your laundry product actually says it is safe to use with wool.
-It it doesn't it isn't;
+If it doesn't, it isn't.

-- Using too much soap (even "wool approved” detergents) - too much will make the skin hard and cardboard-like.
+- Using too much soap or detergent (even "wool-approved” detergents).
+Too much will make the skin hard and cardboard-like.
 Use less soap - it will still clean your sheepskin!
-Further warm (30ºC, 86ºF) and cold rinsing will help; and adding lanolin can often restore it - if you have not used the wrong laundry product;
+Further warm (30ºC, 86ºF) and cold rinsing will help, and adding lanolin can often restore it - if you have not used the wrong laundry product.